Lapland, Finland: Live Weather

-Lapland is tucked away in the northernmost region of Finland, in the Arctic Circle, bordering Norway, Sweden, Russia and the Baltic Sea.
-This vast wilderness is sparsely populated, but it is a popular holiday destination, especially in winter, when tourists flock to the snowy ski resorts and Christmas-themed holiday resorts.
+This vast wilderness is sparsely populated, but is a popular holiday destination in winter, when tourists flock to the snowy ski resorts and Christmas-themed resorts.

-Spring time is quite short in Lapland, appearing around the end of March and lasting until May.
-The weather at this time is typically mild with pleasant temperatures and some sunshine, but, as with most of the year, spring can be very unpredictable.
-Bright, sunny weather can be interrupted by sudden cold spells and snow that come out of nowhere.
-April still sees a 24% chance of snowfall but this drops to just 6% in May.
-As the probability of snow decreases, the likelihood of rain increases.
+Spring is short in Lapland, appearing around the end of March and lasting until May.
+The weather at this time is typically mild with pleasant temperatures and some sunshine, but, as with most of the year, the weather can be unpredictable.

 The weather in Lapland changes for a few short months in summer, becoming mild and pleasant with much less humidity.
 With lush forests and sparkling lakes all around, it's a beautiful time to visit the region.

 July is the warmest month of the year in Lapland, with an average temperature of 17°C, reaching a surprising high of 21°C on the warmest days.
-Low temperatures stay well above freezing throughout the season, with the lowest temperature being 9°C.
+Low temperatures stay well above freezing, with the lowest temperature at 9°C.

-As temperatures increase in the region, the snow melts away and there’s an almost impossible chance of snow.
-Although there's no snow in summer, there is some wet weather throughout the season, with around a 50% chance of rainfall each month.
+As temperatures increase in the region, the snow melts.
+Although there's no snow in summer, there is some wet weather throughout the season, with around a 50% chance of rain each month.

-Summer sees an increase in sunshine in Lapland, with a 23% chance in June, the sunniest month.
-Between May and July, the sun stays above the horizon at all times, which results in two months of endless light.
-This unusual occurrence is famously known as the Midnight Sun and is a wonderful thing to witness.
+Summer sees an increase in sunshine in Lapland, with June being the sunniest month.
+Between May and July, the sun stays above the horizon at all times, which results in two months of endless light - the famous Midnight Sun.

-Autumn in Lapland begins quite early, around the end of August, as the summer weather starts to wane and sunshine hours get shorter.
+Autumn in Lapland begins quite early, around the end of August, as the sunshine hours get shorter.
 This time of the year is known as Ruska to the locals, when the leaves change colour, painting the landscape in vibrant and beautiful shades.

 The frost and snow that Lapland is famous for starts to slowly arrive around September, and by the time October arrives there's an 18% chance of snowfall.
 The permanent blanket of snow doesn't set in until December or January though.